- Phone: (573) 882-4430

 - Julie Kapp, who will serve as the Population Health Research Lead.
 Kapp is an associate professor of health management and informatics in the MU School of Medicine.

-- Kerry McDonald, who will serve as the Cardiovascular Faculty Research Lead.
+- Kerry McDonald, who will serve as the Cardiovascular and Metabolic Disorders Faculty Research Lead.
 McDonald is the Margaret Proctor Mulligan Professor of Medical Pharmacology & Physiology at the MU School of Medicine.

 - David Schulz, who will serve as the Neurological Faculty Research Lead.
 Schulz is a professor of biological sciences in the MU College of Arts and Science.